Tronchenbiais/vim-backup/NOTES.md

 and 3 are worse here), and allow to easily switch from light config to full config (number 3 makes this really easy, number 2 should not be too bad, and number 1 makes this almost impossible).

-# Project specific config

-More and more projects will have specific configuration (language server settings, custom completion sources, options to save/store layout, custom filetype detection).
-Should we just have a .vim script in there that we source, or a directory containing .vim files for each project (including cd directives) (can be plugged into fzf), or use a project management plugin (does that even exist?)?
-Only experience will tell.